cwboden/.dotfiles/docs/_posts/2023-05-07-comparing-deaths-door-and-tunic.md

 ### Methodical Combat using Stamina
-In order to maximize the impact of limited recovery, enemies in *Souls*-like games require players to methodically overpower them.
-Attacks from both the player and enemies are slow and telegraphed.
+In order to maximize the impact of limited recovery, enemies in *Souls*-like games require players to carefully overpower them.
+Attacks from both the player and enemies are slow and will leave combatants wide open as the animation winds up and after the attack finishes.

-Pattern recognition and patience is key to combat, rather than speed and damage output, commonly seen in hack-and-slash melee fights.
+Pattern recognition and patience is key to combat, rather than speed and damage output, seen in, say, hack-and-slash melee fighters.
 Players must analyze their enemies to find a moment of vulnerability to get a few hits in before retreating to safety.
+{: .notice--info }

-Becomes more difficult with the heavy usage of stamina.
+The heavy usage of a stamina resource adds more difficulty.
 Players will be vulnerable or unable to perform specific abilities when out of stamina.
-But they also need to use the stamina to be effective in combat to do things like dodge-roll, make empowered attacks, or block enemies.
+But they also need to use the stamina to be effective in combat via dodge-rolls, empowered attacks, or by blocking enemies.

-- Big boss fights
-- Otherwise difficult to heal (Estus Flask)
+{% include figure
+    image_path='/assets/img/dark-souls-3-first-boss.jpg'
+    alt='Iudex Gundyr, the first boss of Dark Souls III.' caption='Iudex Gundyr, the first boss of *Dark Souls III*.
+He eclipses the player, giving the appearance and feel of an unfair opponent.'
+%}

+This all culminates the epic boss battles, which crank the tension of combat up to eleven.
+Huge enemies make the player feel small and outmatched during these fights.

+The bosses force players to methodically manage their stamina and analyze the incoming attack patterns.
+All this under the overwhelming odds of some unspeakable horror.

 ### Environmental Storytelling
 The mechanics of *Souls*-like games create a world unwelcoming to the player.